4GeeksAcademy/machine-learning-final-project/README.md

 **5. Model and results**

 Pick one or more algorithms to train, evaluate and hypertune.
-Choose the one you will be working with.
+Choose the one you will be working with and save it fro the deployment step.

 **6. Deployment**

-What tool will you use to build your machine learning web application?
-Flask, Streamlit, maybe another one?
+Build a machine learning web application using your saved model.
+You can use Flask, Streamlit or any other tool that you know.
-Will you use Heroku to deploy it or another cloud computing platform?
+Use Heroku or another cloud computing platform that you prefere to deploy your web application and share it with the world.

 ### Due date